Glutamine: essential amino acid for your well-being

 The production of glutamine in our body mainly comes from the foods we consume daily.
 Raw vegetables, legumes, dairy products, and plant and animal proteins are among these.
 The latter are rich in nitrogen, a key element in the synthesis of this amino acid.

 Glutamine is not an essential amino acid, meaning it can be synthesized by the body.
-However, it can become temporarily essential in certain contexts.
+However, it can become temporarily indispensable in certain contexts.
 This is the case during stressful events such as intense physical training, serious illness, or traumatic stress (surgery, accident…).
-In these situations, its concentration can drop drastically in our body (up to 50%).
+In these situations, its concentration can drastically drop in our body (up to 50%).
 A normal diet will then no longer be sufficient to compensate for this decrease.
 In such cases, it is recommended to supplement with this amino acid to prevent any undesirable deficiency.

 It should be noted that this element is also produced in certain parts of our body, notably in the muscles and lungs.
 That is why it is so present in our muscles.
 Furthermore, it plays an important role in the functioning of our immune system and our intestinal health.